Country Living in a Cariboo Valley

 Not only that, but if you live in a city or town, you have to comply with the ordinances of your community.
 And while many communities allow for a certain number of “backyard chickens”, almost none of them allow roosters, due to their noise.

-Roosters crowing loudly in the early morning tend to make the neighbors cranky.
+Roosters crowing loudly in the early morning at sunrise tend to make the neighbors cranky.

-Therefore, if you live within a community, be sure to check the rules of your city or town before purchasing chickens, and when you purchase, you will likely only want to buy pullets.
+Therefore, if you live in or very close to high density neighborhoods, be sure to check the local codes of your city or town before purchasing chickens.
+Be aware of potential issues and when you purchase, you will likely only want to buy pullets.

 However, if you live in the country and there are no rules in your area against roosters, straight run chickens may be a great option for you.